tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 In the above image you can see the amount of documents published on our topic through time, it depicts a clear increase in research especially in the last decade.
 This can be very useful for your research as it points out which years were more prolific for researchers.

-By scrolling down you can inspect additonal data.
+By scrolling down you can inspect additional data.
 Authors with the most documents, countries, affiliations and subject areas can be inspected in more detail.

 ### Working with a document